thibran/ok_tup/README.md

 # ok_tup

-Create to convert a type which implements `ok_tup::Optionaler` trait into a single Option guarded tuple using a macro.
+Create to convert a type which implements the `Optionaler` trait into a single Option guarded tuple, using a macro.

 Version: 0.1.1